drifter1/compiler/docs/simple-c-language.md

 #### Supplementary Keywords

+The Simple C language also has some keywords that are not borrowed from C. These are used as helpers to simplify the language.

 |  Keyword |             Usage              |    Token    |
 | :------: | :----------------------------: | :---------: |
 | `input`  | Declaration of input statement | **T_INPUT** |